scoville/axis-to-aws-protocol-comparison/SFTP/README.md

 # Results

 We tried 30 second interval pulse event with:

 - 3 second pre buffer and 0 seconds post buffer ([./3pre-0post-30pulse.txt](./3pre-0post-30pulse.txt))
 - 3 seconds pre buffer and 30 seconds post buffer ([./3pre-30post-30pulse.txt](./3pre-30post-30pulse.txt))
 - 30 seconds pre buffer and 0 seconds post buffer ([./30pre-0post-30pulse.txt](./30pre-0post-30pulse.txt))

 And all showed huge gaps (5 to 30 seconds) between each clip making this solution impractical for streaming video to the cloud securely.

+We found the same issue when using a server in the same region as the device, and guess these issues may be due to SFTP protocol being to computationally expensive for reliable and consistent uploads.

+**We concluded this was not a reliable way to stream video to the cloud.**